thomasWeise/moptipy/README.md

 ### 9.1.
 Links regarding the `moptipy` project

+- A small presentation about `moptipy` is provided at <http://thomasweise.github.io/talks/moptipy.pdf>.
-- Our project can be found on GitHub at <https://github.com/thomasWeise/moptipy/>
+- Our project can be found on GitHub at <https://github.com/thomasWeise/moptipy>
-- The documentation of our project is available at <https://thomasweise.github.io/moptipy/>.
+- The documentation of our project is available at <https://thomasweise.github.io/moptipy>.
+- A companion project with several classical Operations Research example problem domains can be found on GitHub at <https://github.com/thomasWeise/moptipyapps> and its documentation is given at <https://thomasweise.github.io/moptipyapps>.
-- Our project can be found on PyPi at <https://pypi.org/project/moptipy/>
+- Our `moptipy` library can be found on PyPi at <https://pypi.org/project/moptipy>
-- Our project can be found on Libraries.io at <https://libraries.io/pypi/moptipy>, however, this page usually does not show the most recent version.
+- Our `moptipy` library can be found on Libraries.io at <https://libraries.io/pypi/moptipy>, however, this page usually does not show the most recent version.
-- Our project can be found on snyk.io at <https://snyk.io/advisor/python/moptipy>, however, this page usually does not show the most recent version.
+- Our `moptipy` library can be found on snyk.io at <https://snyk.io/advisor/python/moptipy>, however, this page usually does not show the most recent version.
-- An example data set of experimental results obtained with `moptipy` can be found at <https://thomasweise.github.io/oa_data/>.
+- An old example data set of experimental results obtained with `moptipy` can be found at <https://thomasweise.github.io/oa_data>.

 ### 9.2.
 Links to other works of our team